-The ratification of Haskell & White LLP as our independent registered public accounting firm for fiscal year 2023 requires the affirmative vote of a majority of the outstanding shares present virtually or represented by proxy and entitled to vote on the proposal at the Annual Meeting.
+The ratification of Haskell & White LLP as our independent registered public accounting firm for fiscal year 2024 requires the affirmative vote of the holders of our Common Stock representing a majority of the voting power present or represented by proxy and entitled to vote on the proposal at the Annual Meeting.
 Stockholders may vote "FOR," "AGAINST," or "ABSTAIN" with respect to this Proposal Three.
 Abstentions will have the same effect as a vote "AGAINST" this proposal.